Affiliate links on Android Authority may earn us a commission. Learn more.

 Most people I know hate this.
 No one wants a friend snooping through his/her photos.
 If someone hands you a phone to look at a picture, just stay in the same image.
 You don’t know what kind of naughty stuff your friend may have.
 Hey, you probably don’t even want to see what there is beyond that cat photo!
 Curiosity may just kill it.

 At least try to ask first, if you really think you should see what’s going on past the picture you were shown.
+Doing so is great phone etiquette after all.

 There is definitely such a thing as taking way too many pictures